statonlab/tripal_cmap_loader/README.md

 ## Expected CMAP data
 The below table shows an example CMAP file.
 You can find full file in the example in  [the example folder](example/).
+This cmap file is a converted FPC file(see [here for code](https://github.com/statonlab/fpc_to_cmap_converter)).
 The importer will load features in assuming that the *accession* is the *unique name* and the *name* is the *feature name*. currently we ignore the is_landmark and feature_aliases columns.